 Smart Ways to Minimize Moving Costs

-Moving is not a very easy or enjoyable experience whether cross-country or just across town.
+Moving is not always an easy or enjoyable experience, whether cross-country or just across town.
 Don’t let the cost make it worse.
 Minimize those moving costs with these tips.

 Whether it is a cross-country move or just across town, moving is not a very easy or enjoyable experience.
 But when it is necessary, it pays to do your homework, so you have the most pleasant move possible without costing an arm and a leg.

 Use an accredited moving company

 We’ve all heard the horror stories of lost valuables, broken heirlooms, or outrageous fees added to an already high bill.
 Avoid these troubles by checking first with the Better Business Bureau at BBB.org.
 You can input your city, state, or zip code and get a list of the accredited moving companies in your area.

 Get quotes and comparison shop

 Next, you want an idea of price, so go to the website or call the company.
 Most websites offer a form, either simple or very detailed to get a quote, but you always want to get a specific quote for your exact situation, so there are no surprises on moving day.
 Rates vary widely from company to company, so get at least three quotes to compare.
 Look for free estimates and in-home inspections to get a reliable quote in writing.